-Interstitial – Interstitial ads are ads that completely fill the entire mobile screen and can be found in various areas of an application, including, but not limited to at launch, after main menu screens, and after a user completes a level.
+- Interstitial – Interstitial ads are ads that fill entirely the entire mobile screen and can be found in various areas of an application, including, but not limited to at launch, after main menu screens, and after a user completes a level.
 Each platform will offer different ad sizes.

-Freemium model recently became a popular way to monetize your app or game.
+The Freemium model is a popular way to monetize your app or game.
 The name itself is a “word blend” of two words – free and premium, suggesting that both characteristics can be applied.
 But how can an app at the same time be free and premium?

 If you’re a software geek like me, you’ve probably heard of Slack.
 Slack is a web app used for communication in small to medium-sized companies and teams.
 Anybody can start using it for free, but paid plans (Standard and Plus) will unlock premium features like unlimited search, 99,9% guaranteed uptime, etc.

 Paid mobile apps

 This type of monetization strategy we don’t see that often.
 It is already hard to stand out as a free app, it will be even more difficult to convince the users to pay for the app right away.

 Currently, less than 5% of apps in the Google Play Store are paid.
 Paid apps are most often produced by well-known software companies to stand a better chance of reaching more users.

 Some of the top-selling apps on Google Play are Minecraft, Grand Theft Auto, Assassin’s Creed Identity – already established and familiar titles.